-An appealing compensation plan is an opportunity for companies to improve their perception and help them recruit high performers.
+An appealing compensation plan is an opportunity for companies to improve their perception and recruit high performers.

 A compensation plan is an indicator of how a company treats its employees.
-So an organization with a reputation of offering competitive salaries and benefits can attract the best talent, as well as hire them.
+So an organization with a reputation for offering competitive salaries and benefits can more easily attract and hire the best talent.

 The most common reason candidates decline job offers is because the base salary and benefits don’t align with their expectations, so when those expectations are met — or exceeded — through strategic compensation planning, it’s easier to welcome a new member to the team.

-You can get ahead of this by opting to transparently share compensation ranges on job postings.
-That way, there are no surprises when you deliver the offer, and applicants will decide from the jump whether they are comfortable with the designated pay.
+You can get ahead of this situation by opting to transparently share compensation ranges on job postings.
+That way, there are no surprises when you deliver the offer and applicants can decide from the very beginning of the process whether they are comfortable with the designated pay.

 It combats discrimination

-A compensation planning strategy reduces wage gaps that exist among different [demographics](/platform/dei/, including, race, gender, and age.
+A compensation planning strategy reduces wage gaps that exist among different demographics, including race, gender, and age.